 - Elementary rescue

-Level 2 – Intermediate level course for candidates who already have an IRATA level 1 qualification and additional work experience.
+Level 2 – for candidates who already have an IRATA level 1 qualification and additional work experience.
 An intermediate (Level 2) IRATA Rope Access Technician is capable of rigging working ropes, undertaking rescues and performing a variety of rope access tasks.
 They should have knowledge of legislation, safety requirements and quality assurance procedures relating to rope access.
 The level 2 course also covers:

 - Legislation, guidelines and standards Safe Systems of Work